grafana/loki/operator/docs/enhancements/short_lived_tokens_authentication.md

   endpoint:          # The AWS endpoint URL.
 ```

-In contrast a minimal configuration set of fields for short lived authentication requires:
+In contrast, a minimal configuration set of fields for short-lived token authentication requires:

 ```yaml
 data: